-Novaya Zemlya (aka Nova Zembla) is a Russian Arctic archipelago located in northern Russia (extreme northeast Europe).
-Administratively, the archipelago is part of Arkhangelsk Oblast.
-Novaya Zemlya's total population is around 2,800. most of which (around 2,000) are in the Belushya Guba settlement.
+Novaya Zemlya is a Russian Arctic Ocean territory (archipelago) located in northern Russia (Europe's extreme northeast).
+The archipelago is part of Arkhangelsk Oblast and has population around 3,000. most of which (around 2,000) live in Belushya Guba.

-- When the islands were first discovered, their indigenous people (Nenetses) subsisted mainly on hunting (polar bears, seals), fishing, trapping and reindeer herding.
+- When the islands were first discovered, the indigenous people (Nenetses) subsisted mainly on hunting (polar bears, seals), fishing, trapping and reindeer herding.

-- Novaya Zemlya consists of 2 large islands - Severny (translated Northern) and Yuzhny (translated Southern) - which are separated by Matochkin Strait, plus a number of smaller isles.
+- Novaya Zemlya consists of 2 large islands - Severny (Northern) and Yuzhny (Southern), separated by Matochkin Strait, plus smaller isles.

-- Novaya Zemlya is an Ural Mountains extension separated from mainland Russia by Kara Strait.
-Severny Island has many glaciers, while Yuzhny Island's landscape is tundra.
+- The archipelago is an Ural Mountains extension separated from mainland Russia by Kara Strait.
+Severny Island has many glaciers, while Yuzhny Island is covered with tundra.
 Climate is severe, but here can be found several Arctic species, most notable of which are polar bears.

-- This Russian territory was a sensitive military area where after the WW2 (1939-1945) here was maintained the USSR / Soviet Air Force base "Rogachevo".
-The base was used for aircraft interception operations and for providing logistics for the nearby nuclear testing zone.
-Novaya Zemlya was one of the USSR's 2 major nuclear testing zones (with all 3 sites located on the islands) used for air drops and underground nuke bombs testing.
+- This Russian territory was a sensitive military area where after WW2 (1939-1945) here was maintained the USSR / Soviet Air Force base "Rogachevo".
+The base was used for aircraft interceptions and providing logistics for the nearby nuclear testing zone.
+Novaya Zemlya was one of USSR's 2 major nuclear testing zones (with all 3 sites located on the islands) used for air drops and underground nuke bombs testing.

-- Tsar Bomba was detonated at the Sukhoy Nos cape on Severny Island, located near the isle's southern end and close to Matochkin Strait.
+- Tsar Bomba was detonated at Sukhoy Nos cape (Severny Island), near isle's southern end and close to Matochkin Strait.

 The Novaya Zemlya cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Novaya Zemlya, Arctic Russia.